 Other adaptogens with antidiabetic effect

-Diabetes completely destroys health and offers many opportunities for adapters to exert their curative effects.
+Diabetes completely destroys health and thus offers adapters a lot of opportunities to apply their healing effects.
 Medicinal plants helping to prevent and treat diabetes are therefore large.
 Their effects complement each other and intensify, so combinations of antidiabetic adaptogens usually lead to better results.
 From literary sources ( Elabhar2014pdr and others) I offer a selection of antidiabetic adaptogens and medicinal herbs:

 - Often, diabetes is used in the treatment of diabetes in combination with Chinese koptis ( Liu2013aet , Zhen2011aec ).
 Shishak does not have the direct glucosine effect of ginseng ( Xie2009aea ).
 Its flavonoids slow down glucose absorption by blocking intestinal α-glucosidase ( Yang2015dai ), help with its strong antioxidant effects ( Shang2010gse , Waisundara2008sbe ) and protect against complications of diabetes ( Xiao2014pte ).
 Vogonin acts on PPAR?
 Receptors in fat cells (important in diabetes) and changes their gene expression ( Zhang2015wso ).
 Bajkalin and vogonin protect the brain ( Ma2015bad ) and the heart from diabetic damage ( Khan2016wad ).
 In animals, shihak improved erection disrupted by experimental diabetes ( Li2016bes ).
 Strawberry extract in experimental diabetic mice improves impaired fat metabolism and normalizes body weight ( Song2013esb ).
 Flavonoid vogonin works against heart damage due to diabetes ( Khan2016wad ).